Your frequently asked questions

 A “local campaign” or a local advertising campaign in French, involves digitally promoting your store across the entire Google ecosystem (Google Search, Google Maps, YouTube, the Display Network…).

-When creating a Google campaign, it is possible to select a campaign objective.
+When creating a Google campaign, there is the possibility to select a campaign objective.
 By selecting the goal “Promotions and in-store visits”, you will be able to build what is called a “local campaign”.
-This type of campaign will allow you to display all advertisements on the digital platforms of your potential customers located near the brand.
+This type of campaign will allow to display the entire ads on the digital platforms of your potential customers located à near the store.

 Organizing a campaign for a retail chain requires a certain organization.
 We advise the headquarters to offer a resource library to local entities.
 Store managers will only have to use these resources when implementing their campaigns.